news

 In Weather Volume 1: The Hidden Valley

-Splitrec is proud to announce a new release, Splitrec 31, available on LP, CD and DL.
+Splitrec 31, available on LP, CD and DL.
 Available on Bandcamp.

-Aviva Endean – clarinets, plastic tubes, pocket amplifier and stones
+Adam Gottlieb – stones and trees.
+Victoria Stolz – charcoal drawings.
+Aviva Endean – clarinets, plastic tubes, pocket amplifier and stones.
+Jim Denley – flute, gumnut, vocals and stones

 Since the late 1980s Jim Denley has been musicking with the Hidden Valley, Budawang Mountains, regularly hanging out there to play/record.
 This volume, (the first of three), presents audio recordings and drawings co-created over a few wonderful days there, with a band of human artists, critters, stones, trees and energies.

 Musicking and musickin (to use Hannah Reardon Smith’s term) are inherently and eternally part of the Hidden Valley, and all musicians, human or non-human, delight in their special listenings/soundings.
 Weather is ever-changing meteorological flux, which intra-acts with and co-sculpts Budawang rock.
 Improvisation is kin to this flux — our most context-responsive, sympoietic method of musicking — it too has the power to be part of shaping and transforming.
 Improvising our listening/sounding in weather we can be relational-to, attuned-to, playful-with, and deeply entangled-in Country.
 With ecologically attuned listening/sounding skills, we can open to the eternal orchestra of the sonoverse, and express not just human intentions, but allow our soaring voices, as Michel Serres writes, to; “…come from the earth, through the intermediary of the volcano-body.
 The soul is a life-sized wind instrument.”
+With modern portable recording equipment we are gifted these audio phenomena sourced from these playful improvisations, our Gaia songs, this geo-music.
+The voice of Budawang stone is ancient beyond our knowing, singing an old and novel song.

 Recorded in the Hidden Valley, Budawang Mountains, Yuin Nation, between November 22-24, 2021.
 The Hidden Valley is unceded Aboriginal land.
 We would like to acknowledge the Traditional Custodians, the Yuin people, on whose land these recordings are made.
 We pay respects to elders past, present and future.

-We are proud to announce a new CD.
 Splitrec 30 Release Date: September 16 2022.

 back, before Great Waitress